munificent/journal/asset/post/2013-04-23-playing-with-generics-in-typescript-0.9.0.md

 ---

 <div class="update">

-<p>Oops!
-I got a bunch of this wrong because <code>Base</code> and <code>Derived</code> have no members.
-Since TypeScript is structurally typed, that's what allows all of the variance I describe below.</p>
+Oops!
+I got a bunch of this wrong because `Base` and `Derived` have no members.
+Since TypeScript is structurally typed, that's what allows all of the variance I describe below.

-<p>See Anders Hejlsberg's comment at the end for more details.</p>
+Anders Hejlsberg (!) commented on my post:

+> In general, our type system is structural and generics are co-variant—but
+> since parameters are naturally contra-variant, in aggregate they end up being
+> bi-variant, as you’ve discovered.
+In your examples, `Box<Base>` and
+> `Box<Derived>` are interchangeable because they’re structurally equivalent
+> (they have the same set of members, namely none).
+If you add a member to
+> `Derived`, you’ll notice that `Box<Base>` is no longer assignable to
+> `Box<Derived>`.
+>
+> TypeScript's view of classes is that they're just declarations of a named
+> interface and a constructor function, and the named interface is compatible
+> with any other interface that has the same set of members.
+What’s interesting
+> is our treatment of private members.
+Private members are inherited, but are
+> compatible only with themselves.
+If you add a private member to Base, then
+> only interfaces derived from Base can be compatible because only those
+> interfaces would have Base’s private member.
+Thus, private members become
+> “brands” that limit you to a particular branch of a hierarchy.
+This makes
+> sense because when a class has only public members, you could potentially
+> override every member—so it’s no different from interface.
+But when a private
+> member is introduced, the substitution principle would break down unless you
+> ensure every subtype has that exact private member.
+>
+> Fun stuff!

 </div>

 This was just going to be a comment on [this reddit thread][thread], but then it